QUALITY IS NOT A COINCIDENCE

 The rapid introduction of man-made materials sends clear messages of innovation.
-One of the first polyurethane injection moulding systems is brought into the operation.
-On the product side comes the first vulcanised rubber soles - a groundbreaking innovation.
-They offer 100-percent protection from moisture, insulation from the cold, and maintain their shape despite bending and flexing.
+One of the first polyurethane injection moulding systems is brought into operation.
+On the product side come the first vulcanised rubber soles—a groundbreaking innovation.
+They offer 100 percent protection from moisture and insulation from the cold, and they maintain their shape despite bending and flexing.

 LOWA continues to introduce innovations with its "Air" system, which provides for optimal fit thanks to its air-cushioning.

 The Trekker model is introduced, and with it, the "dawn" of the trekking boot.